 So far, we've seen peanut butter playing a supporting role in these recipes as the binding agent or the texture booster.
-But in this cookie-bar take on the classic sandwich, peanuts costar with chickpeas.
-A homemade strawberry chia seed jam to maximize the bars' fatty acid and antioxidant
+But in this take on the classic sandwich, peanuts costar with chickpeas.
+A homemade strawberry chia seed jam maximizes the bars' fatty acid and antioxidant

-maybe that's because nobody ever tried this gluten-free, lower fat rendition of the traditionally butter-laden bars.
-The joint efforts of chickpeas, honey, and nut butter give each square a pleasant chewiness and sweetness that's offset by flakes of sea salt sprinkled on top (let’s hear it for bonus minerals!)
+Blondies are frequently brushed off as the less desirable sibling of brownies, but maybe that's because nobody's tried this gluten-free rendition of the traditionally butter-laden bars.
+The joint efforts of chickpeas, honey, and nut butter give each square a pleasant chewiness and sweetness that's offset by a sprinkle of sea salt.
 Looks like brownies will have to share the spotlight—these blondies are ready for their close-up.